verus-lang/paper-sosp24-artifact/site/guide.md

 Node Replication, and on three new systems: a page table implementation, a concurrent memory allocator, and a persistent memory log (all in Figure 8).

+**Claim C**.
+The performance of the verified page table implementation is comparable to the corresponding unverified implementation (with the exception of eager directory reclamation).
+(Figure 11)

+**Claim D**.
+The prototype verified memory allocator can complete 8 out of 19 benchmarks from mimalloc’s benchmark suite, though it does not yet reach performance parity.
+(Figure 12)

+**Claim E**.
+The initial version of the verified persisten memory log provided low throughput on small appends due to its extra copying; the latest version eliminates this overhead and achieves comparable throughput to the baseline, libpmemlog.
+(Figure 13)

 ### Instructions

 Start a Linux x86_64 machine, with at least 8 physical cores on one CPU, and Ubuntu 22.04. **We recommend CloudLab d6515.**